 NEHC 20011-20012-20013.
 Ancient Empires I, II, III. (=CLCV 25700-25800-25900) Taking these courses in sequence is not required.
 This sequence meets the general education requirement in civilization studies.
 Three great empires of the ancient world are introduced in this sequence.
-Each course focuses on a particular empire, with attention to the similarities and differences among the empires covered in the sequence.
+Each course focuses on a particular empire, with attention to the similarities and differences among the empires covered in this sequence.
 By exploring the rich legacy of documents and monuments that these empires produced, students are introduced to ways of understanding imperialism and its cultural and societal effects-both on the imperial elites and on those they conquered.
 Extensive use is made of visual materials, including artifacts on display in the Oriental Institute Museum.
 Autumn, Winter, Spring.
+NOTE: NEHC 20011-20012-20013 will be offered out of sequence in 2010-11.

 NEHC 20011.
-Ancient Empires I: The Neo-Assyrian Empire. (=CLCV 25700) G. Emberling.
+Ancient Empires I: The Mesopotamian Empire. (=CLCV 25700) S. Richardson.
 Autumn.

 NEHC 20012.
-Ancient Empires II: The Egyptian Empire of the New Kingdom. (=CLCV 25800) Winter.
+Ancient Empires II: The Egyptian Empire of the New Kingdom. (=CLCV 25800) Not open to students who have completed NEAA 20006/30006.
+N. Moeller.
+Spring.

 NEHC 20013.
-Ancient Empires III: The Roman Empire. (=CLCV 25900) C. Ando.
-Spring.
+Ancient Empires III: The Ottoman Empire. (=CLCV 25900) H. Karateke.
+Winter.